 Twin-set Diver introduces an experienced club diver to the theme of self-sufficiency within buddy diving.
 You will learn how to become your own first port of call in an emergency and understand the equipment needed for this.

-To enrol on the Twin-set Diver course you must have already successfully completed a BSAC Sports Diver course with a 35m depth certification (or have equivalent certification from another recognised training agency including decompression and rescue capabilities).
+To enrol on the Twin-set Diver course you must have already successfully completed a BSAC Sports Diver course, or equivalent from another recognised training agency.

 You should also have 20 or more logged dives as a Sports Diver.